yashsriram/stick-solo/new/README.md

 - Visualizing neural network policy for neck using texture map distortion method.
     - Input to network is lengths of agent links and reaching hand goal.
     - Output is neck goal.
-    - Since for a given agent lengths are fixed policy is a map from R^2 -> R^2.
+    - Since for a given agent lengths are fixed, policy is a map from R^2 -> R^2.
     - Left map shows original texture with linear mapping y = x.
     - Right map shows texture distorted using policy y = f(x).